brianguay/guay_site/content/authors/admin/_index.md

 - Visitors
 ---

-Brian Guay is a Ph.D.
+I am a Ph.D.
 Candidate at Duke University in the Department of Political Science.
-Brian's research explores how citizens interact with information about politics.
+My research explores how citizens interact with information about politics and form preferences.
+I am particularly interested in the causes and consequences of political misinformation and misperceptions.

+My work has been published, or is forthcoming, in the *American Journal of Political Science*, *Proceedings of the National Academy of the Sciences*, and *Public Opinion Quarterly*.